menu icon

 • Use the last 2 pear fan halves and break them apart to fill in the smaller gaps between full halves, until the entire circle is covered.

 • Fold the edges of your dough over the filling, kind of overlapping as you go around.
-Brush the exposed crust with egg wash (1 beaten egg with 1 teaspoon water) and sprinkle with raw or granulated sugar.
+Brush the exposed crust with egg wash (1 beaten egg with 1 teaspoon water) and sprinkle with sliced almonds or sparkling sugar, if desired

 • Bake at 425° for 40-50 minutes, or until your crust is a nice golden brown and your frangipane is puffy and peeking up between your pears.
 Remove from oven and cool on a wire rack for at least 15 minutes before slicing and serving.